 What Type of Insulin You Need

 You can’t take insulin as a pill because your body would break it down during digestion.
-Liquid insulin comes in several varieties, categorized by how long each takes to begin working and how long the effects last.
+Injectable insulin comes in several varieties, categorized by how long each takes to begin working and how long the effects last.
 These range from fast-acting insulin, which works within 15 minutes and lasts 3 to 5 hours, to long-acting insulin, with effects lasting about a day.

 Your doctor will recommend 1 or more types based on the timing of your meals and fluctuations in your blood glucose.
 If you end up taking more than 1 type at the same time, ask for instructions on exactly how to mix them into 1 syringe.
 Some types of insulin come premixed, blending fast-acting with longer-lasting formulas.

 People with type 2 diabetes often start with only 1 daily injection.
 You may require more or less, depending on your diet, exercise routine, and other treatments.
 You may eventually need up to 3 or 4 shots per day.

 Insulin works to lower your blood sugar and keep it steady.
 To ensure you’re taking the right amount, you’ll need to test your blood glucose at home.
 If you don’t already check your glucose at home, your doctor can show you how to use a blood glucose monitor and interpret the results.
 The results give you and your doctor information about whether to change your insulin dosage.